 Do you have a New Zealand document which you need to use in another country?
-Or, an overseas document to be signed in New Zealand?
-Whether it is powers of attorney, business contracts, medical documents, a transfer of land, estate documents, court documents or simply providing certified copies of documents such as certificates of birth, death or marriage you will need the services of a Notary Public.
+Whether it is a power of attorney, business contracts, medical documents, an overseas transfer of land, estate documents, court documents or simply providing certified copies of documents such as certificates of birth, death or marriage, you will need the services of a Notary Public.

-A Notary Public charges a fee for all Notarial work undertaken and is usually charged on a time in attendance basis.
+A Notary Public charges a fee for all notarial work undertaken and is usually charged on a time in attendance basis.
 The professional fee also depends on the complexity involved.
-A minimum fee of $100.00 plus GST is payable for a simple Notarial act (for example, witnessing a signature and sealing a photocopy as a true copy of an original document).
-The professional fee for a document requiring a Notarial Certificate is $200.00 including GST (for example, preparing and attaching a notarial certificate to a power of attorney for use overseas).
-Requests for urgent, complex or after hours Notarial services will incur further fees.
+Requests for urgent, complex, after hours notarial services or where there are a significant number of documents will incur further fees.

 What is a Notary?